xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/kount_in_x-cart_5_integrated_with_x-payments.md

 layout: article_with_sidebar
 updated_at: '2017-01-30 21:15 +0400'
 identifier: ref_lzAhqZpB
-title: Kount in X-Cart 5 integrated with X-Payments
+title: Kount in X-Cart 5 Integrated with X-Payments
 categories:
   - Webinars and video tutorials
 published: true